emmabourquin/concerttix/README.md

 - Opens your default web browser when the sale time is reached.
 - Uses pop-up message boxes for status updates and alerts.

 ---

-## 📂 File Structure

----

 ## 🤝 Contributions

 Feel free to fork this repository, open issues, or submit pull requests with improvements!

----

-## 📫 Contact

-If you want to connect or have questions, feel free to reach out!

 ---